fontanals/lf-chat-backend/README.md

 ## Environment Variables

-1. Copy ".env.example" to ".env" for development, ".env.test" for test, and ".env.prod" for production
+1. Copy ".env.example" to ".env" for development, and ".env.test" for test
 2. Replace the placeholder values with your own

 | Variable                                | Description                                                                         |